Skip to content

 get_screen_screenshot fails on macOS Go to System Settings → Privacy & Security → Screen Recording and enable it for VS Code (or your terminal if running the extension in development).

-get_screen_screenshot fails on Linux Run get_screenshot_info first.
+get_screen_screenshot fails on Linux (native) Run get_screenshot_info first.
 If it says no tool is available, install scrot: sudo apt install scrot.
 On a headless machine the capture is not possible by design.

 Contributing